What Is Wrong With the MTA — and How Could It Get Fixed?

 We don’t know all the details.
 I know initially people were getting stuck and they were kind of clueless about what was going on.
 As the day progressed the MTA seemed to get a better handle on things.
 Still, it’s a big problem and people were struggling with commutes.
 But it took years for us to get to where we are.
 We are not going to fix the overcrowding, rehab stations, make more trains materialize to serve all the people we have to serve, and prevent all the mechanical failures right away.

 The MTA said in a statement that an “improperly secured” rail might have been responsible, adding that “storing equipment in between tracks is a common practice … to accelerate rail repairs.”
 Is this an example of a trade-off between getting it done fast, but maybe not as efficiently or safely?

 I think we don’t know enough about this.
 I assume the safety board is going to look into this with an inquiry.
 They’ll determine what actually happened.
 That’s always my cautionary note.
 There’s a lot of pressure to say what caused it, but there is something to be said about letting the investigators get the facts together.

 But there’s no disputing that the subway is facing difficulties because of outdated technology and other infrastructure challenges.
 How did we get here?

 The organization in the past was more about fixing what it had and not really upgrading.
 This idea that it’s been working for 60, 80 years and we don’t want to change the way we do things.
 It also comes down to money: You know you can only get this much money, what do you do with it?
-New technology upgrades might come second after, we have to replace the track or this train is going to go off the track.
+New technology upgrades might come second after we have to replace the track or this train is going to go off the track.
 Replace this analog system with another one because you don’t have time to modernize this whole thing.

 What about overcrowding?

-Ridership blew up because of the MetroCard and free transfer to buses, and the unlimited 30-day pass removed the to barrier people having to pay per trip.
-The system’s been buckling under under the pressure for three years now.
+Ridership blew up because of the MetroCard and free transfer to buses, and the unlimited 30-day pass removed the barrier to people having to pay per trip.
+The system’s been buckling under the pressure for three years now.
 Crowding has been very extreme in certain places and the system is struggling to serve all the demand that has been placed on it.
 What you’re starting to see is the shedding of some of that ridership now.

-The question that comes up among frustrated riders lately is “who’s to blame.”
+The question that comes up among frustrated riders lately is “who’s to blame?”
 The MTA is a state-run agency, so Governor Andrew Cuomo is rightfully under pressure.
 But Mayor Bill de Blasio has also gotten flak.
 And they’re both blaming each other.
-So who should I, as a New York City subway rider, blame?
+So whom should I, as a New York City subway rider, blame?

 The governor runs the system.
 It’s a state authority and he has the primary responsibility.
 But the governor and the mayor should be working together to fix this problem.
 They should both be held accountable and be pressed by the public to set aside their differences.
 For the mayor to say, “Hands off.
 It’s the governor’s problem” — it’s the city’s problem if the subway doesn’t work.
 The city loses.
 Its economy loses; its residents are impacted.